j-easy/easy-batch/README.md

 ## Latest news

-* 18/12/2020: Version 7.0.1 is out with a minor bug fix and some dependency updates.
-Check the release notes [here](https://github.com/j-easy/easy-batch/releases).
+* 2020-03-14: [Version 7.0.2 is out](https://github.com/j-easy/easy-batch/releases) with a minor bug fix and a number of dependency updates.
-* 24/09/2020: Version 7.0.0 is out with several enhancements towards type safe APIs.
-See the change log [here](https://github.com/j-easy/easy-batch/releases).

 # What is Easy Batch?

-Easy Batch is a framework that aims to simplify batch processing with Java.
-It was **specifically** designed for simple ETL jobs.
+Easy Batch is a framework that aims at simplifying batch processing with Java.
+It was **specifically** designed for simple, single-task ETL jobs.
 Writing batch applications requires a **lot** of boilerplate code: reading, writing, filtering, parsing and validating data, logging, reporting to name a few..
 The idea is to free you from these tedious tasks and let you focus on your batch application's logic.